ericaskari-metropolia/ericaskari-metropolia-2022-web-technologie-node/week-two/README.md

 ## Week2

-Add Cat should work but it will save to memory and will reset after server was restarted.
+Add Cat should work, but it will save to memory and will reset after server was restarted.

 Node version: v16.16.0